 British Red Cross free coronavirus support line if you need essential supplies 0808 196 3651 calls between 10am and 6pm.
 The shopping is done via their Huggg.me system, a link will be emailed to you which will enable you to write a shopping list, pay for a voucher and then a volunteer will go out and do the shopping for them and deliver it.

 Need to get hold of groceries but can't get out?

-If you do not have others to help you, there may be community groups who can help in your area or your local shops may be able to provide orders for delivery (by phone or by email).
+- If you don't have anyone to help you and don't want to/can't shop online, there may be community groups who can help in your area or your local shops may be able to provide orders for delivery (by phone or by email)